-- 4. Apply the knowledge of relevant continuous professional improvement. - 5.
-Demonstrate knowledge of the Code of Ethics and Principles of Professional Conduct of the Education Profession in Florida. - 6.
-Assess research-based practices appropriate for teaching English Language Learners (ELLs) and apply effective literacy strategies that can be applied across the curriculum to impact student learning.
+- 1. Demonstrate the knowledge of instructional design and planning. - 2.
+Create the appropriate student-centered learning environments. - Evaluate various types of assessment strategies for determining impact on student learning. - 4.
+Apply the knowledge of relevant continuous professional improvement. - Demonstrate knowledge of the Code of Ethics and Principles of Professional Conduct of the Education Profession in Florida. - Assess research-based practices appropriate for teaching English Language Learners (ELLs) and apply effective literacy strategies that can be applied across the curriculum to impact student learning.

 Professional Education Learning Outcomes Assessment: The program's outcomes for professional education are documented and assessed using an electronic portfolio.
 This submission is considered a diagnostic tool.
-The submission must include the artifact for the required Florida Educator Accomplished Practice, a copy of the instructor's first rubric and a remediation plan, if necessary.
+The submission must include the artifact for the required Florida Educator Accomplished Practice, a copy of the instructor's first rubric, and a remediation plan, if necessary.